smysnk/gulp-rev-all/README.md

 ## Version file

-The version file will contain the build date and a combined hash of all the revisioned files.
+The version file will contain the build date and a combined hash of all the revisioned files, will be written to `build/assets/rev-version.json`.

 ```json
 {